mikepan/GameEngineBook/text/05-Graphics.md

 [c] 2014 Cengage Learning[r].
 All Rights Reserved.

-#### Preview
+##### Preview

 The Preview panel shows how the selected material would look if rendered.
 Because of the generic models and a single light source, the accuracy of the preview is limited if the material relies on a complex lighting setup.
 You can usually get a more accurate preview directly from the 3D Viewport.
 Just remember to make sure that Viewport shading is set to Textured by toggling Alt+Z.

-#### Diffuse
+##### Diffuse

 Diffuse is the soft (matte), reflected component of a surface.
 Compared to specular highlights below, diffused light is not viewing-angle dependent.

 Using the color selector, you can change the diffuse color of the material.

-The intensity slider controls how much diffuse light is reflected off the surface[md]in another words, how bright a surface is when it is exposed to light.
+The intensity slider controls how much diffuse light is reflected off the surface-in another words, how bright a surface is when it is exposed to light.
 Use this in conjunction with the color selector to get the surface color you want.
 For example, to create a white material, not only do you need to select a white color in the color palette, but you'll also need to crank up the diffuse intensity to 1.0; otherwise, you'll end up with a medium gray.
 Setting the intensity to 0 instantly creates a black surface, no matter what color is set in the color selector.
 Figure 5.16 shows the difference between a low diffuse value material and a high diffuse value material.

 \*\*\*Insert Fig05-16.tif